caseyshields/Orion/README.md

 # Orion

 Software for hunting stars- also, a star constellation which is a hunter.
+The software has a planning component for loading astrometric catalogs and selecting suitable stars.
-Consists of a native application which transforms star catalog coordinates and broadcasts them, as well as an offline planning program used to design a viewing schedule.
+The other component is a tracker which transforms catalog coordinates into a useable format and broadcasts them to client(s).
+The [Novas 3.1](http://aa.usno.navy.mil/software/novas/novas_info.php) library is used to perform the transformations.
+The first part of [FK5](http://www-kpno.kpno.noao.edu/Info/Caches/Catalogs/FK5/fk5.html) or [FK6](http://cdsarc.u-strasbg.fr/viz-bin/Cat?I/264) is currently used as a catalog.
+The performance critical libraries are written in C, with an idiom similar to the underlying Novas libraries.
+The front end is still in the conceptual phases, however a UI experiment has been written in [D3](https://d3js.org/).

 ## Planner Concept